 How will your poems be judged?
 By meter, rhyme, cleverness, and humor.
 (If you’re feeling a bit fuzzy about limerick writing rules, here’s my How To Write A Limerick article.)

-And now, getting back to your regular Limerick-Off challenge, I hope you’ll join me in writing a limerick with this first line:
+I hope you’ll join me in writing a limerick with this first line:

 *(Please note that minor variations to my first lines are acceptable.
 However, rhyme words may not be altered, except by using homonyms or homophones.)